A Blueprint to Become a Child Friendly City

 For more information, visit the website.

-First Program Launched in Jacksonville
+First Meeting in Jacksonville

 On Monday, May 6th, 2019, The Partnership for Child Health and their partners sponsored a workshop of child care groups from all over the US to discuss future strategies for child friendly cities policies and programs to help all children reach their full potential.
 UNICEF co-hosted the event which discussed ways in which a Child Friendly City can be built.